Dikeledi Direko: Political career

 Direko was an executive committee member of the African National Congress Youth League's Sipho Mutsi Branch from 2005 to 2008 and served as the branch secretary for one year from 2008 to 2009.
 She also served on the ANC youth league's Lejweleputswa regional executive committee from 2009 to 2011.
 From 2014 to 2015, she was the provincial secretary of the ANC Youth League.

 In the African National Congress, she was a branch executive committee member of the ANC Sipho Mutsi branch from 2008 to 2011.
 In 2011, she was elected deputy branch chair and served until 2014.
 Direko was elected to the ANC Lejweleputswa Regional Executive Committee and the National Executive Committee of the ANC Youth League in 2015.

 Parliamentary career

 Direko stood as an ANC parliamentary candidate from the Free State in the 2019 general elections, and was subsequently elected to the National Assembly and sworn in on 22 May 2019.

-Direko is a member of the Portfolio Committee on Cooperative Governance and Traditional Affairs.
+During the Sixth Parliament (2019–2024), Direko was a member of the Portfolio Committee on Cooperative Governance and Traditional Affairs.

+Direko was re-elected to Parliament in the 2024 general election.